 TOLD YOU SO

-Travel back into time with us… back, back, back to July 10, 2019 when we solved the poor Mazda owner’s problem by determining that maybe, just maybe, his landlord was liable for injuries to the unhappy sport car enthusiast’s set of wheels.
+Travel back into time with me… back, back, back to July 6, 2021, when we solved the poor Mazda owner’s problem by determining that maybe, just maybe, his landlord was liable for injuries to the unhappy sports car enthusiast’s set of wheels.
 As in all cases, liability depends on the specific facts.
 That’s why there’s no substitute for a good local attorney.

 Times changed, more people were getting sick (what with coronavirus and all), and the hospital grew.
 So did the trees.
 When a parking garage was added in the 1980s, the designer told the hospital the trees should be removed because they dropped sweet gum balls that got everywhere and were a nuisance.
 The hospital refused.

 Henderson v.
 St. Francis Community Hospital, 303 S.C.
 177, 399 S.E.2d 767 (Sup.Ct.
 S.C.
 1990).
-Ms. Henderson visited a friend who was a patient at St. Francis Hospital.
+Florence Henderson (probably not her real name) visited a friend who was a patient at St. Francis Hospital.
 As she was walking in the hospital parking lot to her car, she stepped on an accumulation of sweet gum balls, turned her foot and fell, breaking her wrist.
 The balls had fallen from a sweet gum tree planted in the parking lot.
 She fractured her wrist and sustained various bruises and abrasions.

 The original parking lot of St. Francis was designed by CRS Sirrine, Inc. in 1969.
 The sweet gum trees were planted soon after that.
 In about 1982, Snoddy & McCulloch Associates, Inc. designed an addition to the parking lot, which had several levels or tiers.
 Snoddy & McCulloch recommended that the sweet gum trees be removed because they produced debris that would accumulate and become a nuisance.
 St. Francis refused to remove the trees, instead building a stairway next to one of them.